HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

   uint32_t*                pQueueFamilyPropertyCount,
   VkQueueFamilyProperties* pQueueFamilyProperties);
 ```

+- `physicalDevice` is the handle to the physical device whose properties will be queried.
+- `pQueueFamilyPropertyCount` is a pointer to an integer related to the number of queue families available or queried.
+- `pQueueFamilyProperties` is either `NULL` or a pointer to an array of `VkQueueFamilyProperties` structures.

 Per usual, we'll call it with `NULL` as the last argument to get the number of queues before we allocate memory.
 Let's see how this method can be used: